mnms/docs/docs/install-fbctl.md

     In case of EC2 Instance, this path is set automatically.

-Run **fbctl** by typing 'fbctl'
+Run FBCTL by typing 'fbctl'

 ``` bash
 $ fbctl
 ```

-When fbctl starts at the first time,  you needs to confirm 'base_directory'.
+When FBCTL starts at the first time,  you needs to confirm 'base_directory'.

 [~/tsr2][^1]] is default value.